clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 Install using clr-installer and a configuration file
 ####################################################

-This guide shows you how to install |CL-attr| using the clr-installer tool with a configuration file.
-This method allows you to predefine configurations and options, which are then fed into clr-installer, thus relieving you of having to walk through the installer step by step.
-You can save the configuration file and reuse it again.
+This guide describes how to install |CL-attr| using the clr-installer tool with a configuration file.
+The configuration file (:file:`clr-installer.yaml`) can be used to duplicate the same installation configuration on more machines.

 System requirements
 *******************